What are behavioral interview questions?

 - Give me an example of a time you modified your plans to overcome an unexpected problem.

-When interviewing for management positions, it’s almost guaranteed that you’ll be asked about leadership.
+When interviewing for management positions, it’s almost guaranteed that you’ll be asked behavioral questions about leadership.
 To ensure a good fit, interviewers want stories to assess both your leadership skill and your leadership style.

 - Talk about how you build trust with your employees and keep them on track.